 “I saw where we were coming in and I said, my only strategy is to go out as hard as I can and hope that they are playing cat and mouse in the front,” Diggins said. “[I thought] if they’re trying to be all strategic for the final sprint-out, then maybe I can catch them.”

 Ultimately the gap proved too large, with Diggins crossing in fourth.

 “I wasn’t able to close the gap but I never stopped fighting and neither did my teammates, and I’m really proud of that,” Diggins said.

-Canada’s team of Katherine Stewart-Jones, Emily Nishikawa, Cendrine Browne, and Dahria Beatty finished 10th (+4:16.2) for the third-best world champs result of a Canadian women’s relay team.
+Canada’s team of Katherine Stewart-Jones, Emily Nishikawa, Cendrine Browne, and Dahria Beatty finished 10th (+4:16.2) for the fourth-best world champs result of a Canadian women’s relay team.
 According to a Cross Country Canada press release, this was just the fourth time in the last decade that Canada has fielded a World Championships women’s relay (excluding the Olympics).

 At the 2001 World Championships, Beckie Scott, Milane Thériault, Jaime Fortier, and Sara Renner raced to sixth for Canada.
 Before that, the program’s previous best was eighth at 1989 world champs, also in Lahti.

 “I think today we surprised ourselves,” Canadian World Cup coach Ivan Babikov said on Thursday.

 “[Katherine Stewart-Jones] skied incredibly that first leg, with everything she could,” he added.
 “She was ahead of Germany, ahead of Russia, so many really good countries, and after that it was a matter of holding on and it was great.”